 Many people think of space as a cold and empty place, but some structures in the universe are incredibly hot.
 In fact, at the centre of most galaxies lie supermassive black holes, whose surrounding regions can reach millions of degrees.

 X-rays can be described as a high-energy form of light that the human eye cannot see.
 Many kinds of astronomical objects, like massive stars, supernovae, regions surrounding black holes, and clusters of galaxies, emit X-rays.
 Because Earth's atmosphere shields us from this cosmic radiation, astronomers must send observatories into space to study these exotic objects.

 Led by the Japan Aerospace Exploration Agency (JAXA), the X-Ray Imaging and Spectroscopy Mission (XRISM) is a new space observatory that will take a closer look at the hot, often violent ways that galaxies form and stars burn out.
 This mission includes an important NASA contribution: the Resolve instrument, an X-ray spectrometer that measures the energy of photons.

 Canada's role in the mission

-The XRISM observatory will feature two scientific instruments: Resolve, an X-ray spectrometer contributed by NASA; and Xtend, an X-ray imager.
-These instruments must be tested and calibrated before installation and launch.
-NASA has chosen to perform the tests on the Resolve instrument at the Canadian Light Source, a synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.
+The XRISM observatory features two scientific instruments: Resolve, an X-ray spectrometer contributed by NASA; and Xtend, an X-ray imager.
+These instruments were tested and calibrated before installation and launch.
+NASA performed the tests on the Resolve instrument at the Canadian Light Source, a synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.

 Exploring the high-energy universe

-As a result of this collaboration, Canadian astronomers will be able to compete for guest observer time, an exciting opportunity to conduct cutting-edge research into cosmic sources of X-rays and to shed light on the structure of our universe.
+As a result of this collaboration, Canadian astronomers will be able to compete for observation time, an exciting opportunity to conduct cutting-edge research into cosmic sources of X-rays and to shed light on the structure of our universe.

 - Date modified: